Ray of Light: Legacy

-According to Taraborrelli, the album has been hailed as bold and refreshing in music of the late 1990s, which was dominated by boybands and teenage artists such as the Backstreet Boys, NSYNC, Britney Spears and Christina Aguilera.
-Larry Flick from Billboard said that the album "not only provided the chameleon-like artist with her first universally applauded critical success, it has also proved that she remains a vital figure amongst woefully fickle young audiences."
+According to Taraborrelli, the album has been hailed as bold and refreshing in music of the late 1990s, which was dominated by boy bands and teenage artists such as the Backstreet Boys, NSYNC, Britney Spears and Christina Aguilera.
+Larry Flick from Billboard said that the album "not only provided the chameleon-like artist with her first universally applauded critical success, it has also proved that she remains a vital figure among woefully fickle young audiences."
 Journalists have discussed how the album affected Madonna's career and public perception.
-According to Billboard's Kristen S. Hé, Ray of Light remains the singer's most critically acclaimed album, as of 2020.
+According to Billboard's Kristen S. Hé, Ray of Light remains her most critically acclaimed album, as of 2020.
 Music critic Lucy O'Brien commented: "1998's Ray of Light certainly rehabilitated Madonna's image.
 Up to that point she had still been written off as an average pop glamour girl who got lucky, but with this record she reached a whole new audience, proving that she was a good songwriter with an intensely productive talent."
 Mary von Aue from Stereogum stated that "Ray of Light reestablished Madonna as a groundbreaking artist", and Nick Levine of Dazed said the Ray of Light era "won Madonna the kind of critical acclaim she’d never enjoyed in the past".
 For PopMatters, Peter Piatkowski observed that the album effectively divided Madonna's career into two distinct eras: "those who followed her career from the beginning in 1982 ... would find themselves choosing one camp over the other: the music before Ray of Light was arguably more accessible and radio-friendly", whereas her subsequent works would contain at least some elements of the experimental electronic dance music she had embraced on Ray of Light.

 Ray of Light has been featured on numerous critics' lists of greatest albums of all time.
 Rolling Stone magazine placed the album at number 367 on the list of 500 Greatest Albums of All Time.
 In September 2020, an updated edition of the Rolling Stone list was published, showing the album rising 145 spots, at number 222.
 In 2001, a quarter of a million music fans on VH1 voted Ray of Light as the 10th of "100 Best Albums of All Time".
 In 2003, Ray of Light was allocated at number 17 on Q magazine readers' list of "100 Greatest Albums Ever".
 The album is also included in the book 1001 Albums You Must Hear Before You Die.
 Mojo magazine also listed Ray of Light at number 29 on "100 Modern Classics: The Greatest Albums of Our Lifetime".
 In 2013, the album was also included at number 241 on NME magazine's list of "The 500 Greatest Albums of All Time".
 Pitchfork ranked Ray of Light as the 55th best album of the 1990s, "Madonna's trying, with all her might, to evoke the blackest depths and most euphoric joys of the human heart.
 The album's title track sounds like it was forged inside a meteor; the surreal, pitch-black poem 'Mer Girl' is as still as death itself."